nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   `EVENT_NAME` field.
 This search case-insensitive.
 * If your chosen field is `START_DATETIME` and `END_DATETIME`, enter a `DATETIME` in the format DD/MM/YYYY HHMM.
   TinS will find events with the corresponding `START_DATETIME` or `END_DATETIME`.
-* The results of `event find` will be displayed in the Display Panel.
+* After keying in your `event find` command, TinS will find events that fulfil all your requirements given, displaying them in the Display Panel.

 Example: `event find na/interview st/14/04/2023 1400` returns a list of events with `EVENT_NAME` containing the keyword "interview" and starting time 14 April 2023, 2pm.